kyometori/djsmusic/README.md

 - `nowPlaying` : empty object if nothing is playing, or a `Track` object when there's something

 #### methods
 - `play(String url, Object customMetadata, Boolean force)` : The url of music you want to play.
-If the url is unsupported, it'll throw a `UNSUPPORTED_URL_TYPE` exception. customMetadata can be access through Track#details.
+If the url is unsupported, it'll throw a `UNSUPPORTED_URL_TYPE` exception. `customMetadata` can be access through `Track` and `Track#details`.
 Force is to determine to skip what's playing now or queue this song if there are already something playing.
 Returns a `Promise<Track, Boolean>`.
 The `Track` object is the song you just queue or play, and the `Boolean` is this song is queued or not (playing directly).
 - `next()` : Get and remove the first song of the queue.
 Behave same as `GuildMusicManager#queue.shift()`.
 - `hasNext()` : Does this manager has next song.
 Behave same as `GuildMusicManager#queue.length`.
 - `pause()` : pause what's playing